About the Bemidji Symphony Orchestra

 The mission of the Bemidji Symphony Orchestra is to enrich and educate musicians and audiences of northern Minnesota through innovative orchestral experiences.

-Musicians in the Orchestra are selected through an audition process.
+Musicians in the BSO are selected through an audition process.
 The roster comprises both professional and amateur musicians alike, and includes community members, university students, university faculty, and highly qualified high school students.
-The Orchestra collaborates with acclaimed guest artists who further enrich the community through special master classes and chamber recitals.
+The BSO collaborates with acclaimed guest artists, some of who have further enriched the community through special master classes and chamber recitals.
+Among the guest artists that the BSO has welcomed to the stage over the years are:

 Musicians who are interested in auditioning to play with the BSO are invited to contact the BSO’s Music Personnel Manager Gretchen Rusch for detailed information on dates, locations, and audition requirements.